 Dynamic friction is all about using an invisible filter to separate obviously legitimate users from obvious fraudsters.
 The good news is that it can be done fast, accurately, and it’s very affordable.
-(For instance, you can read more about how to use a data breach for user verification here or how social KYC is helping IDproof users with zero friction)
+(For instance, you can read more about how to use a data breach check for user verification or how social KYC is helping ID proof users with zero friction)

 As for those who fall in a grey area, that’s where the dynamic part comes into play.
 Essentially, you can pass them on to the manual review team or ask for extra verification details.
 This is where it makes sense to use a tool like Stripe Identity – you’re getting your money’s worth with the good users.

-The key is to think about the KYC procedure in different stages and to combine both light and heavy methods.
+The key is to think about the Know Your Customer Validation in different stages and to combine both light and heavy methods.